Skip to Content

 • Add the cornmeal, flour, baking powder, cinnamon, nutmeg, brown sugar or sweetener, and salt to a mixing bowl.
 Stir to combine.

-• Next add in the eggs, 1/4 cup melted butter, buttermilk, and sweet potatoes.
-Stir to combine.
+• In a separate bowl, add the eggs, 1/4 cup melted butter, buttermilk, and pureed sweet potatoes.
+Add the dry ingredients to the wet and stir to combine.

 Be sure not to over-mix the batter.
-Over-mixing will lead to large cracks in the crust and a lot of crumble.
 Only mix well enough to combine the ingredients.
+Over-mixing will dry out the texture of the finished dish.

 • Place a 10-inch cast iron skillet on medium heat (alternatively you can use any baking dish you wish and skip this step).
-Add 2 tablespoons of butter.
+Add 1 tablespoon of butter.
 Allow it to melt and then grease the entire skillet including the edges.

-• While the skillet is hot, pour the mixture into the cast iron skillet.
+• While the skillet is hot, pour the cornbread mixture into the cast iron skillet.

-• Bake for 20-25 minutes or until a toothpick can be inserted and return clean.
+• Bake for 30-35 minutes or until a toothpick can be inserted and return clean.
+Mine takes 30 minutes.

-• I like to cool the cornbread completely prior to slicing and let it cool for at least 20 minutes.
+• Allow the cornbread to cool completely prior to slicing.
+I let it cool for at least 20 minutes.

 Video